 Teaching and Learning Facilities

-Audio/Video Field Equipment – Newspaper and magazine staff use Canon Rebel digital cameras and digital audio recorders.
+Audio/Video Field Equipment – Newspaper and magazine staff use Canon DSLR cameras and digital audio recorders.
 Two and four track digital audio recorders are available to audio students, while video students use JVC professional cameras capable of HD and 4K recording.
 Depending on the video project, tripods, wired and wireless microphones, lighting kits, GoPro cameras, remote broadcast kits and portable Chromakey backgrounds are available.